Scholz meets with Macron in 1st trip as German chancellor

 Biden has pressed Putin to pull back a massive Russian troop buildup near Ukraine’s border that has created growing concern in Washington and European capitals, as well as in Ukraine itself.

+Macron spoke with Zelenskyy over the phone on Friday, and said France and Germany are determined to preserve Ukraine’s sovereignty and territorial integrity, according to a statement from the French presidency.

 Macron and Scholz discussed other bilateral and European issues Friday, including the economic recovery from the COVID-19 pandemic.
-Macron has made boosting growth and jobs a priority of France’s upcoming six-month presidency of the European Union, which starts in January.
+Macron has made boosting growth and jobs a priority of France’s upcoming six-month EU presidency, which starts in January.

 “And so I am very confident that we can solve the tasks that lie ahead of us — this is about continuing to make possible and maintain the growth that we set on track with the recovery fund, and at the same time providing for solid finances,” Scholz said.

-Scholz, a 63-year-old center-left politician, became Germany’s ninth post-World War II chancellor this week, opening a new era for the European Union’s most populous nation and largest economy after Angela Merkel’s 16-year tenure.
+Scholz, a 63-year-old center-left politician, became Germany’s ninth post-World War II chancellor this week, opening a new era for the EU’s most populous nation and largest economy after Angela Merkel’s 16-year tenure.

 His government is composed of a coalition of his center-left Social Democrats, the environmentalist Greens and the pro-business Free Democrats.